What is Website Optimization for SEO? Strategies and Goals

 The percentage of individuals that leave your site after viewing just one page is referred to as a website’s bounce rate.
 This typically indicates that the user went back to Google search results after failing to find what they were looking for on your website.

-Having a high bounce rate can send negative signals to Google which may end up impacting your rankings.
-That being said, having a bounce rate may not be a bad thing, as it could also indicate that your content served the exact need of the search query.
+Having a high bounce rate can send negative signals to Google which can impact your rankings.
+That being said, having a high bounce rate may not be a bad thing, as it could also indicate that your content satisfied the search query.
 Best thing to do is have a look at the average bounce rate for your specific industry.

 4. Conversion rate

 Your conversion rate may be the most important optimization metric to monitor.
-Whereas conversion typically means that you are succeeding with your digital marketing efforts and getting some sort of leads or sales.
-If you notice that your conversions are increasing, your optimization efforts are working properly.
+Whereas a high conversion usually means you are succeeding with your digital marketing efforts.

-The three other areas that we mentioned above will contribute to your conversion rate optimization efforts as they will increase website traffic and keep that traffic on your page longer.
+All the areas that we mentioned will contribute to your conversion rate optimization efforts as they will increase website traffic and keep that traffic on your page longer.
 However, this doesn’t necessarily mean that your conversions will increase.
-Therefore, make sure to look at your call to action copy, as well as examine the friction points that may be in the way of potential buyers proceeding down your sales funnel.
+Therefore, make sure to look at your call to action copy, as well as examine the friction points that may be in the way of potential buyers.

-Website optimization can also include other aspects of your website like improving the speed, responsiveness and reliability of the overall website’s performance.
-These aspects also contribute to the overall goal of the website as it will help increase the authority of the website, and how a search engine views the website.
+Website optimization also includes improving the speed, responsiveness and reliability of the overall website’s performance.
+These aspects contribute to the overall goal of the website as it will help how a search engine views the website.
 Increasing the overall ranking of it and driving additional traffic.

-To ensure your website is optimized to the fullest, focus on the following 10 optimization tips:
+To ensure your website is optimized to the fullest, focus on the following 10 site optimization techniques:

 1. Titles and headings: